navgurukul/chanakya/questions/unitMethodChoice1.md

 Agar 100 glasses paani se bharne ke liye, 5 taps (nal) 10 mins lete hai.
 Toh 10 taps - kitne samay mei 100 glasses paani se bhar denge?

 ### English
-If to fill 100 glasses of water 5 taps take 10 mins in total.
-Then with 10 taps, in how much time can you fill 100 glasses of water?
+If to fill 100 glasses of water - 5 taps require 10 mins in total.
+Then with 10 taps, how much time would be needed to fill 100 glasses of water?

 ## Options
 | Option | Values                |ID     |